 Over time its production and maturing area has grown to include not only a large part of Lombardy (Bergamo, Brescia, Como, Cremona, Lecco, Lodi, Milan, Monza and Brianza, Pavia), but also part of Piedmont, Veneto and the province of Treviso.

 To confirm the ‘traditionality’ of this product, taleggio cheese has been recognized as a D.O. cheese.
 (Denomination of Origin) through the DOP protocol (Protected Designation of Origin) in the European Union and with EC Regulation 1107/96 since 1996.

 This means that, as a D.O.P. cheese, its characteristics are protected by the European Union, so that production, milk supply and maturing can only take place in the areas specified by Italian and EU legislation.

-Taleggio History and Origin
+Taleggio Origin and Curiosities

 Taleggio, like all the masterpieces of Italian gastronomy, is an art.
 And it has its own precise history even if its origins are lost in the fog of the centuries: the first to speak in detail about the dairy production methods of the Bergamo Valsassina was, in Roman times, Pliny the Elder.

 Probably, therefore, Taleggio is part of the legacy left to Northern Italy by the Celts (or rather, the Celtic-Ligurian strain in the case of the Orobii), true masters in the art of cheese-making.
 A second century Athenaeum document then speaks of a “soft cheese” produced in Ancient Milan using the same process and ripening technique as the Taleggio.